chiefhenryd/Heart-Disease-Monitoring-and-Analysis---Real-Time-and-Batch-Data-Processing-in-AWS-Cloud/README.md

 # Heart-Disease-Monitoring-and-Analysis---Real-Time-and-Batch-Data-Processing-in-AWS-Cloud

-**Project Overview:** This project aims to build a comprehensive system for heart disease monitoring and analysis on the AWS Cloud, utilizing both real-time and batch data processing.
+**Project Overview:** This project aims to build a comprehensive system for heart disease monitoring and analysis on the AWS Cloud, utilizing real-time and batch data processing.
 The solution helps healthcare providers manage patient data, gain insights, and receive timely alerts, ultimately improving patient care and proactive health management.

 **Key Components:**